 Heinz Jurgen Scholz, Chairman.
 Mr. Scholz earned his Engineering degree in 1975 and MSc equivalent in Physics in 1979 at University (Bremen) Engineer for Electro Technology, University for Technology (Bremen).
 From 1979 to 1996, he was the CEO and Chairman of the Board of HS Ingenieur Planung GmbH whose main focus was the planning and development of factories in the former Soviet Union.
 HS Ingenieur Planung GmbH also developed various projects on behalf of major international companies in the Middle East.
 Under his direction, HS Ingenieur Planung GmbH supplied a telecommunications network and production-facilities in the Soviet Union.
 HS Ingenieur Planung GmbH also negotiated the sale of the Russian army's East German telecommunication network to Deutsche Telekom, Germany.
 In the Soviet Union, HS Ingenieur Planung GmbH also built a housing development project for the Russian army near Moscow.
 Since 1994, he has held the position of CEO and Chairman of the Board of Varuna AG.
 Varuna's objective is the investment and exploration of natural resources in the CIS States and Brazil.
-Since 2004, he has acted as the CEO and Chairman of the Board for DWM Petroleum AG, which deals in the exploration, exploitation and the trade of raw-materials.
+Since May 2004, he has acted as our CEO.

 Thomas Flottmann, Chief Executive Officer.
-Mr. Flottmann was most recently a senior geologist at Santos Limited.
-He completed his Ph.D. in conjunction with West Germany's continental deep drilling program.
+Mr. Flottmann completed his Ph.D. in conjunction with West Germany's continental deep drilling program.
 He held several post-doctoral positions in Australia focusing on the analysis of fold-thrust belts and their hydrocarbon and mineral prospectivity.
 Mr. Flottmann was the principal structural advisor to CRA Limited (now RioTinto PLC) from 1994 to 1997 working on oil and gas as well as mineral exploration.
-Most recently Mr. Flottmann was a senior staff geoscientist and specialist advisor across all business units to Santos Limited.
+Most recently Mr. Flottmann was a senior staff geoscientist and specialist advisor across all business units to Santos Limited from January 1997 to January 2008.
 He has worked in oil and gas exploration and development in Australia, Egypt, Central Asia, Indonesia, East Timor, Papua New Guinea, Gulf of Mexico and in Iran where he led a team evaluating the remaining prospectivity in parts of the prolific Dezful Embayment.
+Mr. Flottmann has been our CEO since February 2008.

 Rahul Sen Gupta, Chief Financial Officer.
 Mr. Sen Gupta completed his Masters of Economics majoring in finance and political economics in 1997 at the University of Zurich, Switzerland after studying Computer Engineering at the Swiss Federal Institute of Technology (ETH), Switzerland.
 Mr. Sen Gupta is also a Charted Financial Analyst (CFA).
-Most recently Mr. Sen Gupta was a Managing Director at Bank Sal Oppenheim where he was in charge of the Swiss Equity Research Team and was the deputy head of Bank Sal.
-Oppenheim's global equity research team.
-He was further a member of the Global Equity Management Committee of Sal.
-Oppenheim Group.
-Mr. Sen Gupta has a strong background in finance and investment banking which he gained through working at various investment houses such as Credit Agricole Indosuez Cheuvreux and Bank Julius Bär & Co.
+Most recently Mr. Sen Gupta was a Managing Director at Bank Sal Oppenheim where he was in charge of the Swiss Equity Research Team from July 2005 to January 2008 and was the deputy head of Bank Sal.
+Oppenheim's global equity research team from July 2007 to January 2008.
+He was also a member of the Global Equity Management Committee of Sal.
+Oppenheim Group from January 2007 to January 2008.
+Mr. Sen Gupta as a strong background in finance and investment banking which he gained through working at various investment houses such as Credit Agricole Indosuez Cheuvreux from February 2003 to October 2004 and Bank Julius Bär & Co. from September 2000 to January 2003.
 Before joining the equity side, Mr. Sen Gupta was working in the derivatives field, responsible for constructing, pricing and partly hedging/trading options.
+Mr. Sen Gupta has been our CFO since February 2008.